We’ll be adding a map and guide you can print out or use on your phone. As usual, all feedback welcome — we’re listening 🙂

 PLEASE NOTE: DO NOT LET YOUR DOGS SWIM AT LOE BAR, IT IS VERY DANGEROUS FOR ANY SWIMMERS DUE TO STEEP DROP OFF AND STRONG CURRENTS

 Nevertheless, Loe Bar is beautiful, and you can if you wish cross it and follow the pathway back around Loe Pool and back along the Cober valley all the way around to the car park.
 This is a 6 and a half mile walk and takes about two to three hours.

 Another popular option is to turn right instead of left when you reach Loe Bar and follow the coastal path around to Porthleven village instead of crossing Loe Bar.
 It is about two miles rom Loe Bar to Porthleven and five miles from Helston to Porthleven.
 The five mile walk as a whole will take about two and a half hours and there are buses back to Helston.
-Porthleven is a beautiful fishing village, with a beach, lovely shops and it also has fantastic eateries, ranging from Roland’s Happy Plaice fish & chips, for a takeaway by the harbour, to the very dog friendly Ship Inn, Atlantic and Amelies
+Porthleven is a beautiful fishing village, with a beach, lovely shops and it also has fantastic eateries, ranging from The Top Chippy fish & chips, for a takeaway by the harbour, to the very dog friendly Ship Inn, Atlantic Inn, Seadrift and Amelies.

 You can see some more photographs of the walk below